 Each differs greatly, so we'll illuminate you further....
-LED

 According to the American Lighting Association, LEDs are the most expensive but last longest and are also mercury free, so they are the way to go.They are going into all parts of the home, not just in fixtures and lamps.
 The evolution of the LED, says Joe Rey-Barreau, architect and education consultant for the ALA "has seen an explosion this year in the residential marketplace, first in Christmas lights and televisions and later it will be for desk and task lamps and eventually for replacement bulbs."
 For consumers who'd rather spend a little less, since LEDs cost between $15-$150 per bulb, the ALA says compact florescent technology is a cheaper alternative and those bulbs are now available in a variety of shapes.

 Other than the mercury-free LEDs, CFL's, which were introduced in the 1980s, are touted to reduce air and water pollution.
 The ALA says they produce three to four times more light than a standard incandescent bulb with the same amount of energy.
 Incandescent bulbs which are the oldest of the bunch are naturally the most expensive to operate.
 Reflector lights and halogens are considered part of the incandescent family.
 The only unfortunate aspect of the CFL is its mercury content, which can make disposing of them a little tedious and time-consuming.
 However, according to The New York Times, researchers experimenting with particles of selenium found that it bound to nearly all the mercury from a lamp, making it easier to dispose of the nasty substance.